mcookhome/seltzerWater/README.md

  * Restarting with reloader
 ```

-3.Open the URL in your favorite browser and
+3.Open the URL in your favorite browser and happy searching!